macOS 11 Big Sur

 YouTube and Netflix in 4K

 macOS Big Sur supports 4K HDR YouTube videos in Safari for the first time, allowing higher quality videos to be watched at full resolution rather than being limited to 1080p.
-It also supports 4K HDR and Dolby Vision content from Netflix, but Mac owners will need a 2018 or later Mac with a T2 chip can watch 4K Netflix content in Safari when running Big Sur.
+It also supports 4K HDR and Dolby Vision content from Netflix, but Mac owners need a 2018 or later Mac with a T2 chip can watch 4K Netflix content in Safari when running Big Sur.

 Messages is now a Mac Catalyst app, bringing it more in line with the Messages app on iOS devices with many of the same capabilities, including some of the new features introduced in iOS 14.